LouisFP/mixed_messages/README.md

 ---

-The aim of this project was to implement **simple** usage of JavaScript without any training wheel, so to speak.
+The aim of this project was to implement **simple** usage of JavaScript without any training wheels.
 It required the following:

 + Use of JavaScript to create the function
 + Knowledge of version control systems and, in particular, _Git_ and _GitHub_ to commit early and often